blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 - Flute, Viola, or Lute
 - Book of Lore
 - 6d6 GP

+### Create Your Own Class
+Apply the following scores in any order [15, 14, 13, 12, 10, 8], pick 4 perks, and work with the keeper to determine starting gear in addition to 6d6 GP.

 # Abilities
 When performing actions, the keeper may call for ability checks.
 These are the abilities used.